TimvanSteenbergen/FatBoy/README.md

     - in composer.json we added '"zf-commons/zfc-user" : "dev-master",' and ran comoposer;
     - added file 'config\zfcuser.global.php'

 Which module will be next?
-Let's do authorization.
-What is your choice for Authorisation?
+Let's do authorization (what is this user allowed to do?).
+What is your choice for Authorization?
 Let us know.